certainlynotsam/DesignMLA/README.md

 - Compatibility with the LightForge system from PowerPhotonic.
 - Flexible design parameters for different fabrication requirements.

+## Known issues
+- When producing the full 15x15 layout (lines 213--216) the tiling must be changed to accomodate different size BFPs.

 ## Requirements
 - MATLAB (version 2022b or later)